Cyient Limited (NSE: CYIENT) Q3 2026 Earnings Call dated Jan. 22, 2026

 Vikas Ahuja

 Hi.
 Thank you for the opportunity, sir.
-I mean coming to your opening remarks.
-So it seems like the outlook has turned a little bit more constructive.
-You talked about trending order intake record funnel, rising contribution from top top slides.
-But you know, in the past we have seen, you know, the growth has been dragged because of the portfolio churn, muted client spending.
+I mean, coming to your opening remarks, so it seems like the outlook has turned a little bit more constructive.
+You talked about strengthening order intake, record funnel, rising contribution from top clients.
+But in the past, we have seen the growth has been lagged because of the portfolio churn, muted client spending.
 So what according to you has changed this time or any risk you want to highlight?
 Thank you.

 Sukamal Banerjee